How to Network on Twitch

 The Basics of Networking

-Networking, at its core, is the leading factor of growth on Twitch.
+Networking, at its core, is the leading factor of growth on Twitch, which will ultimately help you get that coveted verified status on Twitch.
 There are many ways to grow, from being a content creator on YouTube, to being a pro esports player for a specific game.

 With Twitch having over 54,000 live streams going at any given time, having a community can definitely look like a daunting task, but that is where networking comes in.